AndresRuizzzzz/AndresRuizzzzz/README.md

 # 💫 About Me:
-Passionate about technology and cybersecurity enthusiast with a focus on Red Teaming.
-Eager to learn, excel, and contribute to transformative projects.
-23 years old from Ecuador, poised to make a mark in the tech world.
+Passionate about technology and programming, enthusiastic about cybersecurity with a focus on Red Teaming.
+Eager to learn, excel and contribute to transformative projects.
+23 years old from Ecuador, ready to make my mark in the world of technology.
 Join me on this journey of innovation and exploration.

 # 🌐 Socials: